Customer Reviews

 Polishing Basalt in a Rock Tumbler

-Most people can find tumbler-ready basalt at a their local garden supply store
+Most people can find tumbler-ready basalt at their local garden supply store

 Beach-Rounded Basalt: This photo shows a few pieces of beach-rounded basalt.
 These are basalt pebbles between 1 1/2 and 3 inches in size that we purchased in a 30-pound bag at Walmart's garden center.
 The top three pieces were photographed right out of the bag, and the bottom three pieces were photographed after we tumbled them.
 What a difference!